wk8/cookbook-diptables/README.md

 Attributes
 ==========

-This cookbook uses only one attribute: `diptables_rules_path`, which is the path to which we should save the current iptables rules set.
+This cookbook uses two attributes, both of which are optional:

+* `['diptables']['rules_path']` defines the path to which we should save the current iptables rules set.
-That attribute is optional.
 It defaults to sensible locations depending on your distribution.
+* `['diptables']['dry_run']` set that attribute to `true` to generate the new iptables rules set, but without actually loading it.
+This allows you to easily test your rules, and check what iptables configuration they would result in, without actually applying them yet.
+(Obviously defaults to `false`).

 Usage
 =====